AlanRoyMiller/royal_imbau/README.md

 Importance of responsive design from the start

 💬 Feedback Welcome
 Feel free to open issues or contact me with suggestions or feedback.
-If you’re a business owner or agency and would like a site like this built — let’s talk!
+If you’re a business owner or agency and would like a site like this built, let’s talk!